aws/sagemaker-python-sdk/README.rst

 11. `BYO Model <#byo-model>`__

-Installing SageMaker Python SDK
+Installing the SageMaker Python SDK
 ----------------------------

-SageMaker Python SDK is built to PyPI and can be installed with pip as follows:
+The SageMaker Python SDK is built to PyPI and can be installed with pip as follows:

 ::

     pip install sagemaker

-You can install from the source by cloning this repository and running a pip install command in the root directory of the repository:
+You can install from source by cloning this repository and running a pip install command in the root directory of the repository:

 ::